LostByteSoft/Upscale_xbrzscale_Gnu_Parallel/README.md

 This is a BASH frontend (gui?) is for give data into xbrzscale.

-No command line needed you just clich on files or folders.
+No command line needed you just click on files or folders.

 Features:
 ---------------------------------------------

 	Bash, xbrzscale, imagemagick and Gnu_parallel are used.
+	Remember if there nothing to upscale, the results will be none.

 Upscale_ONE_FILE_image_xbrzscale.sh

-	- ONE file will be upscaled
+	ONE file will be upscaled.
+	Upscale one file you specify.
+	To JPG
+	Select ONE file and upscale it.
+	Re-Compress image if you want.

 Upscale_ALL_FOLDER_image_xbrzscale.sh

-	- All file in folder will be upscaled.
+	All file in folder will be upscaled.
+	One by one file.
+	Upscale all files in folder you specified.
+	To JPG
+	Select one FOLDER and upscale all image (one by one).
+	Re-Compress image if you want.

 Upscale_ALL_PARALLEL_image_xbrzscale.sh

-	- All file in folder with Gnu_Parallel will be upscaled.
+	All file in folder with Gnu_Parallel will be upscaled.
+	You will need 'Gnu Parallel' for this one work.
+	Same as 'all folder' but with Gnu parallel.
+	Multiples job at the same time.
+	To JPG
+	Faster
+	Select one FOLDER and GNU parallel upscale it.
+	Re-Compress image if you want.

 ***********************_V_2211080738.sh